andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 A successful response has four top level parameters:

-  1. err_num: This will always be 0 to indicate response was successful.
+  1. `err_num`: This will always be 0 to indicate response was successful.
-  2. buff_required: The size in bytes of the response.
+  2. `buff_required`: The size in bytes of the response.
-  3. buff_supplied: The bytes allocated to the response by the API backend.
+  3. `buff_supplied`: The bytes allocated to the response by the API backend.
-  4. return: The data returned from the API in response to the query object in the request.
+  4. `return`: The data returned from the API in response to the query object in the request.

 ### Errors